 Frequently Asked Questions (FAQs)

-What is the main purpose of cash application management?
+What is cash application management?

 How does automation improve cash application management?